brianboyl/evp-standalone/PROJECT_DOCUMENTATION.md

 ### `webflow-api-test.js`
 - **Purpose**: Tests API connectivity and responses from Webflow.
 - **Usage**: `node webflow-api-test.js`

+### `page-content-viewer.html`
+- **Purpose**: Extracts and displays content from a specified Webflow project.
+Allows users to generate static pages and save views.
+- **Usage**:
+  1. **Load the Viewer**: Open `page-content-viewer.html` in a web browser.
+  2. **Extract Pages**: Ensure your `.env` file is configured with the correct Webflow API keys to extract pages.
+  3. **Generate Static Pages**: Click the "Generate Static Page" button to create and save static versions of the displayed pages.
+  4. **Save Views**: Use the "Save Current View to File" button to save the current view to a file for future reference.

 ### Cache Management
 - **Implementation**: Integrated within `generate-dynamic-home.js`.